AsadK47/CV/README.md

 ## Hobbies and Interests
 - **Gym** : I like to go to the gym to stay fit and healthy.
 - **Gaming** : I love playing all sorts of games, whether it be video or sports
-- **Climbing** : I enjoy going climbing every monday with the students from Makers.
+- **Climbing** : I enjoy going climbing every Monday with the students from Makers.